-This course is an overview of major topics in modern psychology, the scientific study of behavior, and mental processes.
-As a first course in the discipline of psychology, it introduces some of the fundamental concepts, principles, and theories with a consideration for the complexity of human behavior.
+This course is an overview of major topics in psychology, the scientific study of behavior, and mental processes.
+As an overview course of the discipline of psychology, it introduces some of the fundamental concepts, principles, and theories with a consideration for the complexity of human behavior.